antoanparashkevov/antoanparashkevov/README.md

 </div>

 ## 👋 Introduction
 💻 Hello everyone! :) I am Antoan Parashkevov from Bulgaria and I am a passionate and hardworking <strong>Software Engineer</strong> who loves to write code.
-In my spare time, I often read side literature different from what I tough in the university.
+In my spare time, I often read side literature different from what I taught in the university.

+I have been working as a Software Engineer at a dynamic sports company called Enetpulse, for <strong>2+ years</strong> now.
+There I have one of the most crucial and responsible tasks which is managing over 40 different widgets for a variety types of sports.

 🧠 <strong>JavaScript</strong> is my main programming language.